Artful Homemaking

 Choosing the right size candle wick for the diameter of the container is an important consideration.

-I’ve linked above to the exact candle wicks I used for this project.
-They worked well for me.
+I’ve linked above to candle wicks similar to the ones I used for this project.
 However, you may need to do some experimentation to find just the right wick for your particular combination of wax and container.

 beeswax candles with essential oils